 The most important of all the tasks you have to complete are those that need to be done now.
 Each morning, or the night before, list everything that has to be done the coming day.
 You can use a daily checklist to schedule tasks.
 With some tasks, this can be done several days or weeks in advance, but others will pop up as the day goes on.
 Daily and weekly lists are not static; you'll probably have to add and change things frequently.

-Whether listing today's chores or your goals for the next month, jot down or enter tasks in order from most to least urgent.
-If you don't get to the ones that can wait till later, just move them on to the next day's or month's list.
+Whether today's chores or your goals for the next month, jot down or enter tasks in order from most to least urgent.
+If you don't get to the ones that can wait until later, just move them to the next day's or month's list.
 Not crossing them off for a while doesn't mean you're failing at accomplishing things; in fact, it's much better to write them down where you'll see them than forget them until they do become priorities.

 Rather than simply amassing a bunch of tasks to get to "today" or "whenever," some people benefit from scheduling everything in its own time slot.
 You can plot out your chores in a planner, app, or a blank notebook.
-This works well if you tend to look at your to-do list in the morning, decide you can do all of those things later in the day, and realize suddenly at 5:00 pm that you've gotten to none of them.
+This works well if you tend to look at your to-do list in the morning, decide you can do all of those things later in the day, and realize suddenly at 5:00 p.m. that you've gotten to none of them.

 Don't write "plan vacation" on a list.
 Even for an enjoyable process, that's overwhelming.
 Instead, break it down into steps: "research hotels," "buy guidebooks," and "reserve rental car" are tasks you can count on yourself to accomplish without wasting your afternoon wandering off on vaguely vacation-related tangents.